-I'm a postdoc in biophotonics at the Hamlyn Centre for Robotic Surgery at Imperial College London, where I'm interested in the applications of physics and optics to biosciences and medicine.
+I'm Lecturer in Applied Optics at the School of Physical Sciences, University of Kent, having recently moved from the Hamlyn Centre for Robotic Surgery at Imperial College London.
+I'm interested in the applications of physics and optics to biosciences and medicine.
 My current research mainly focuses on endomicroscopy - for an introduction to this topic have a look at the Wikipedia page, or this blog post.
-From 3rd April I will be taking up an academic position at the University of Kent.
+You can find updates on my work at Kent on my research blog.

 I current have a fully funded PhD studentship in biomedical optics available to start in September 2017.